akeneo/pim-helpcenter/content/updates/2020-11/1-Stop-your-imports-and-exports.md

 ::: meta-data type="New" features="Productivity" available="mid-November" link-to-doc="../articles/TODO.html"
 :::

 A brand new `Stop` button is now displayed in your process tracker.
-It enables you to stop the Excel and CSV imports/exports you launched.
-Super helpful whenever you launch a job by mistake and don't want to wait for it to execute until the end. 😉
+It enables you to stop jobs: imports, exports but also ongoing mass actions or rule executions.
+Super helpful whenever you launch a job by mistake (we're all humans after all) and don't want to wait for it to execute until the end. 😉

 ![The new `Stop` button in the process tracker](../img/TODO.png)